 “It’s no longer enough to just put your name to a product and expect it to be successful.
 It means that as well as striving to develop better products, we have to be sure that the aesthetic is befitting of the brand, meets the expectations of the consumer and stands apart from everything else on the market.”

 Standing apart from the rest of the crowd is something that Condor, a brand with a strong identity forged over 60 years ago, has excelled at.

 “Condor’s flagship store has been on Gray's Inn Road, London for nearly 65 years, so I think the company carries a well-earned status as one of the longest running and most well-known brands in London, if not the UK.
 It’s a third generation family business, with a dynamic team at the helm who really connect with the company's colourful history, which is something we have been trying to preserve and share.

 “Over the last decade we have got to know a new generation of customers who head to Condor as a well established source of advice and help as well as always having a vast array products to offer.
 Every Condor bike is built to the customer's specification and no two ever leave the same; we do custom colours, custom geometries and have built all manner of wonderful, unique machines for people with particular requests."

-Condor is probably the only bike company in the world supplying steel-framed racers to pros such as Kristian House, Graham Briggs and Ed Clancy
+Condor is one of very few brands in the world supplying steel-framed racers to pros such as Kristian House, Graham Briggs and Ed Clancy

 “Not many brands can boast to have had their bikes ridden by Tour de France riders, multiple world champions and Olympians at the same time as being loaded up with panniers and equipment and ridden round the world on expeditions, or simply ridden to and from work on a daily basis.”